tdorssers/ztp/README.md

 --- | ---
-*GET /file/<name>* | used to serve files and subdirectories, such as IOS XE images or configurations *DELETE /file/<name>* | the request removes the specified file from disk *POST /file* | used by the AJAX client form to upload a file to the server *GET /list* | the server sends a JSON text list of all files in the script directory and subdirectories *GET /data* | upon receiving the request, the server sends the dataset as JSON text to the client/switch *POST /data* | the client sends the dataset as JSON text to the server using the HTML POST method
+*GET /file/<name>* | used to serve files and subdirectories, such as IOS XE images or configurations *DELETE /file/<name>* | the request removes the specified file from disk *PUT /file/<name>* | can be used to upload files from IOS to the server *POST /file* | used by the AJAX client form to upload a file to the server *GET /list* | the server sends a JSON text list of all files in the script directory and subdirectories *GET /data* | upon receiving the request, the server sends the dataset as JSON text to the client/switch *POST /data* | the client sends the dataset as JSON text to the server using the HTML POST method